akshaymishra-0/mathmagic-ai/README.md

 1. **Create Account**: Click "Sign Up" to create a new account with email and password
 2. **Login**: Use your credentials to log into the application
 3. **Access Solver**: Once authenticated, you can access the math solver
+4. **Navigation**: Click the MathMagic logo in the header to return to the home page at any time

 ### Solving Math Problems